dmolsen/MQSugr/README.md

 ### Creating Breakpoints ###

-Breakpoints and the resulting tests are the core of MQSugr.
+Breakpoints and their related tests are the core of MQSugr.
 The following are examples of how you could use them to load specific files:

     // loads 720.css if min-width is 720px